MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/building-for-onecore.md

 ## Recommended actions

+Review the linker options above and update your Visual Studio project accordingly.

-Use the [ApiValidator](validating-universal-drivers.md) tool in the WDK to verify that the built binary will load and run on non-Desktop OneCore editions.
+Use the [ApiValidator](validating-universal-drivers.md) tool in the WDK.
 This tool runs automatically when you build a driver in Visual Studio.

 Use runtime testing to verify that your user-mode code runs as you expect on non-Desktop OneCore editions.
 Note that stubbed APIs may generate different error codes.

-Related
+See also
 ---
 [OneCore](https://docs.microsoft.com/windows-hardware/get-started/what-s-new-in-windows)